codatio/codat-docs/blog/240314-removing-transfer-transaction-type-SFE.md

 You will also still be able to utilise the same attachment endpoint to push a document alongside your transfer transaction.

-When a transfer is created via this new endpoint, the response will be a sync id, meaning a sync will be automatically initiated.
-You will not recieve a dataset id and therefore will not use it to initiate the syncing of transactions.
+When creating a transfer,  [Create transfer transaction](link) endpoint initiates a sync automatically and will respond with a `syncId`.
+You do not need to initiate the transaction sync yourself, and you will not receive a `datasetId` in the response.

 ## Expected impact if no action is taken